GradySimon/neural-network-building-blocks/index.md

 This page is intended as a reference guide to the building blocks of neural networks.
 It covers how they work, what they accomplish, and how to use them.

-## Layers, units
+## Layers and units
+{: .section-header}

 Neural networks are made up of layers.
 Sometimes we construct a single logical layer out of multiple simple layers.
 These compound layers are sometimes called units, as in "Gated Recurrent Unit".

 A layer takes a vector as input and produces another vector, not necessarily of the same size, as output.

 ### Vanilla
+{: .section-header}

-A linear transformation of the input followed by a non-linearity.
+A linear transformation of the input followed by a nonlinearity.

 {% include start-collapse.html id="vanilla-math" class="math" title="Math" %}
 A vanilla layer $$h$$ can be defined for a weight matrix $$W$$, bias vector $$b$$, and a nonlinearity $$f$$: